Beyond Shiraz Book

 This is a Portuguese white wine variety from the region of Bucelas just north of Lisbon.
 In fact the variety is also known as Arinto de Bucelas.

-Arinto is one of the varieties which have been identified as able to thrive in hot dry climates and heatwaves.
+Arinto is one of the varieties which have been identified as able to thrive in hot dry climates and through heatwaves.
 Unlike many other white wine varieties it is capable of maintaining acidity through long hot summers.

 In its native Portugal Arinto is the most widely grown white variety.
 It thrives in a wide range of climates and is used there to make varietal wines, as well as adding acidity and a steely backbone in blends.